PlastiComp Logo

 The ductile nature of polymers combined with the higher fiber aspect ratio in long fiber composites allows them to retain more of their durability at low and elevated temperatures than other types of reinforced plastics.

 Long fiber composites typically have similar impact performance at -60°F (-50°C) as they do at room temperature.
-Elevated or high temperature performance corresponds to the morphology of the polymer and its glass transition temperature, but a long fiber reinforced thermoplastic will retain more of its structural performance longer than an unreinforced or short fiber reinforced plastic.
+Though elevated or high temperature performance corresponds to the morphology of the polymer and its glass transition temperature, long fiber reinforced thermoplastic will retain more of its structural performance longer than an unreinforced or short fiber reinforced plastic.

 Heat Resistance